 Another nice office, with the bronze statue of Lady Justice holding her scales.
-11th floor.
+11th floor, right on Plaza Castilla.
 Great view of the city.

 Morena was in love with Lawyer #7.
-And I can understand why.
+And I could understand why.

 Later, back at home, I googled her name.
 Looks like her career as a bikini model didn’t pan out, and that’s why she became a lawyer.

 Not a lot of good news, but she delivered the bad in such a friendly way it was hard to hold it against her.

 We’ll see how this goes.

 Wish me luck on year 14 of my struggle with Spanish bureaucracy.

 P.S.
 Update 2021: this was not even CLOSE to the end of the story.
 For the grand finale, read my new article on work permits in Spain.